b1ackviking/b1ackviking/README.md

 ### Hi there 👋

 My name is Vladimir.
-I am a software developer at Kaspersky Lab working on [KasperskyOS](https://os.kaspersky.com/), a foundation for secure-by-design solutions.
+I am a Lead Software Developer at Kaspersky Lab working on [KasperskyOS](https://os.kaspersky.com/), a secure-by-design operating system.

 Apart from my occupation, my main interests are in real-time graphics rendering, game development, software design and architecture, and DevOps practices.